rhysd/actionlint/docs/checks.md

 echo '${{ toJSON(github.event.*.body) }}'
 ```

-Instead, you should store the JSON string in environment variable:
+Instead, you should store the JSON string in an environment variable:

 ```sh
 - run: echo "${BODIES}"